ADMINISTRATIVE PROCEDURES, REGULATIONS AND DEADLINES

 Changing first and second semester courses with second semester courses

-Generally on January, students can change their first and second semester electives included in their study plans with other second semester electives as long as they refer to the current academic year.
-These modifications must meet the numerical limits specified in "Allocation of Electives".
+From 8 to 21 January 2020 students can change first and second semester elective courses included in the study plan with other courses, as long as they refer to the second semester of the current academic year.
+Such changes must be in compliance with the numerical limits specified in Numerical Limits (see paragraph 6.5.2.).

 Please note that: